 Experts estimate approximately 23% of new cars will be electric by 2025.
 If you’re looking to join this eco-friendly fleet—or already purchased your electric vehicle (EV)—you need to come up with a charging plan.
 We’ve found that for most homeowners in Burnsville, installing a residential EV charger is the safest and most convenient option.

 It lets you keep your battery full without fighting every Tesla owner in a 10-mile radius for a spot.
 But, before you schedule an EV charger installation, you need to consider things like charger level, cost, and location.
 After educating yourself, go ahead and give us a call.
-We’re the electrician that people in Burnsville trust and have been helping your neighbors solve electrical issues since 2017.
+We’re the electrician that people in Burnsville trust and have been helping you and your neighbors solve electrical problems for over 6 years.

 Around 80% of all vehicle charging is done at home, and there’s a reason for that.
 Though the cost of putting in a residential EV station can be prohibitive, most electric car owners find that the pros of doing so far outweigh the cons.
 For most, that decision comes down to: